w5xd/ASW12V/README.md

 solid state multi-channel DC switch.The output transistors are rated to 60VDC at up to 3A.
 In the absence of control commands over its USB input, its output channels follow its input channels.
-5VDC on the micro USB plug is required to power the embedded microprocessor for it follow its inputs.
+5VDC on the micro USB plug is required to power the embedded microprocessor for it to follow its inputs.
 </p>